 Indian Expeditionary Force

-On 28 Apr 1878, a contingent of Indian Native Troops left Bombay and Crannanore.
-They were commanded by Major General J Ross CB.
-The troops arrived at Malta, via Suez and Port Said, on 29 May, after a voyage of 30 days.
-They were held in readiness to intervene in the Russo-Turkish War.
+On 28 Apr 1878, a contingent of Indian Native Troops, under the command of Major General J Ross CB, left Bombay and Crannanore.
+The troops arrived at Malta, via Suez and Port Said between 24 May and 8 June, and were held in readiness to intervene in the Russo-Turkish War.

 6,000 Indian troops were encamped at Mriehel to the north-west of Qormi.
 The infantry detachment was stationed on Manoel Island.
 It was alleged that the villages close to where the Indian troops had been camped, showed a high incidence of leprosy.